norvalbv/portfolio/src/assets/blogs/memory.md

 - **DIMM** – The most common form factor.
 Primarily used in desktop PCs.

 DIMMs (Dual In-line Memory Modules) are commonly used in larger computers and allows for swapping and upgrading system RAM.
-These are modular, meaning they can be inserted into or removed from dedicated slots on the mother board.
+These are modular, meaning they can be inserted into or removed from dedicated slots on the motherboard.

 DIMMs themselves come in various types/form factors, including:
  - UDIMM (Unbuffered DIMM): The most common type of memory module for desktop PCs.